In the recent past, customer expectation has risen way above the bare-bones experience.

 How else would you know whether your customer engagement strategies are working or not?

-The percentage of users currently using your product.
+- Active users: The percentage of users currently using your product.
 You can keep a daily, weekly, or monthly tab.

-The percentage of old customers still using your product.
+- Retention rate: The percentage of old customers still using your product.
 The high retention rate indicates that users are sticking with your app.

 - Core user actions: Measures if your customers are using core functionalities.
 It will show how closely your users are engaging with your product.